Fibre & fluid for healthy bowels

 Tips to get more fibre

 You may need more fibre to help your bowels move.
-To avoid getting stomach pains or bloating, it’s best to increase your fibre intake gradually and make sure you drink plenty of fluids.
-Choose one or two tips at a time from the following list.
+To avoid getting stomach pains or bloating, it is best to increase your fibre intake gradually.
+Also make sure you drink plenty of fluids.
+Choose 1 or 2 tips at a time from the following list.

 - Start the day with a high-fibre breakfast cereal.
-Try Weet-Bix, bran-based and oat-based cereals or porridge.
+Try Weet-Bix, bran-based or oat-based cereals or porridge.
 Add fresh, canned or stewed fruit to your cereal.

 - Choose wholemeal or wholegrain breads.